Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 ## Running the solution

 The solution is configured to have [multiple startup projects](https://msdn.microsoft.com/en-us/library/ms165413.aspx), so when you run the solution it should open the web application and two console applications, one window for each messaging endpoint.
+(The Platform console app will also open briefly and then immediately close.)

 ![ClientUI Web Application](webapp-start.png)
 ![2 console applications, one for endpoint implemented as a console app](2-console-windows.png)